 Someone in need of food can come to the main Community Food Bank warehouse at 3003 S. Country Club Road.
 They should bring a photo ID and something that shows their mailing address.
 Before picking up food, they will self-disclose their income and the number of people who live in their household.

-While 3003 S. Country Club is the address for the main warehouse, note that there are many partner agencies and pantries that supply food in other parts town.
+While 3003 S. Country Club is the address for the main warehouse, note that there are many partner agencies and pantries that supply food in other parts of town.

 School counselors can often help.
 There are also a growing number of school pantries throughout Southern Arizona.
 Many churches and agencies offer food as well.
 Click on the link in the question directly above this one for more ideas.